Monstroplante/neat-tooltip/README.md

 - Very simple
 - Responsive (never get out of the screen)
 - Ok on touch screens
-- Fully customizable design with very simple CSS or SCSS
+- Create custom styles with a SASS mixin and custom CSS
 - No image
 - Tooltip content can be any html content